 It is difficult at best to put everything you need to know about developing and delivering stand-up comedy that ACTUALLY works for you into a single article.

-But let me just say this: The process for developing and delivering stand-up comedy material is much, much easier than you could ever imagine — far easier, effective and faster than trying to “fabricate” funny from a blank piece of paper for sure.
+But let me just say this again: The process for developing and delivering stand-up comedy material is much, much easier than you could ever imagine — far easier, effective and faster than trying to “fabricate” or “write” funny from a blank piece of paper for sure.

-Unfortunately, developing stand-up comedy material is often referred to as having been “written”, as if words and sentences on paper made up all the “magic” needed to entertain and audience.
+Unfortunately, developing stand-up comedy material is often referred to as having been “written”, as if words and sentences on paper make up all the “magic” needed to entertain and audience.

-Honestly, do you want to take YEARS to be able to develop and deliver headliner level stand-up comedy material?
+Honestly, do you really want to take YEARS to be able to develop and deliver solid headliner level stand-up comedy material?

 Unfortunately people are so hell bent on “writing” their way to being funny on stage that I needed a reference point that people could relate to.